Motivic Realizations of Singularity Categories and Vanishing Cycles: Matrix factorizations and derived categories of singularities

 \begin{rem} The construction $(X,f)\mapsto X_0$ can be presented as an $\s$-functor.
 We leave this as an easy exercise to the reader.
 Moreover, for any map of LG-pairs $u:(X,f)\to (Y,g)$ there is a well-defined pullback functor

 Notice that the pullback map $\Coh(Y_0)\to \Coh(X_0)$ is not necessarily defined as one would need the map $X_0\to Y_0$ to be of finite Tor-amplitude.
-What is true in general is that $\mathrm{Coh}^-(Y_0)\to \mathrm{Coh}^-(X_0)$ is defined \footnote{ This is \cite[Exp.
-I - 2.16.1]{MR0354655} for underived $X_0$, i.e. when $f$ is flat.
-For a general derived $X_0$ one can use the characterization of almost perfect complexes as almost compact objects given in \cite[7.2.4.10, 7.2.4.17]{lurie-ha} plus the fact that for a map of connective $\mathrm{E}_\infty$-rings, base change preserves the condition of being cohomologicaly bounded above as the forgetful functor is both left and right $t$-exact.
-Alternatively, and more immediately, use \cite[7.2.4.11-(4) and (5)]{lurie-ha}. } and this is enough to show that the restriction (\ref{eq-functorialityrelativielyperfectinfty}) is always well-defined.
-Indeed the proper base change formula applied to the cartesian diagram\footnote{The diagram is cartesian by definition of morphism of LG-pairs.}
+What is true in general (following the table above) is that $\mathrm{Coh}^-(Y_0)\to \mathrm{Coh}^-(X_0)$ is defined and this is enough to show that the restriction (\ref{eq-functorialityrelativielyperfectinfty}) is always well-defined via the equivalence \ref{eq-coherentperfectboundedcoherentperfect}.
+Indeed, the proper base change formula \cite[6.3.4.1]{lurie-sag} applied to the cartesian diagram\footnote{The diagram is cartesian by definition of morphism of LG-pairs.}